noahehall/theBookOfNoah/0current/languages/javascript/readme.md

     4xx: client error
     5xx: server error
     6xx: unofficial Codes
-      6.1: internet information services
-      6.2: nginx
-      6.3: cloudfare
   ```
 - [HTTP Request Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)
-  1. GET: retrieve data
+  - GET: retrieve data
-  2. HEAD: asks for a response identical to a GET request but without the response body
+  - HEAD: asks for a response identical to a GET request but without the response body
-  3. POST: submit data
+  - POST: submit data
-  4. PUT: replaces data
+  - PUT: replaces data
-  5. DELETE: delete data
+  - DELETE: delete data
-  6. CONNECT: establishes a tunnel to the server
+  - CONNECT: establishes a tunnel to the server
-  7. OPTIONS: describe the communication options
+  - OPTIONS: describe the communication options
-  8. TRACE: performs a message loop-back test along the path to the server
+  - TRACE: performs a message loop-back test along the path to the server
-  9. PATCH: used to apply partial modifications
+  - PATCH: used to apply partial modifications

 ### browser events

 - Event Registration: telling javascript you want to react to specific events when they happen via an event handler
-  1. using tag attributes
+  - using tag attributes
     `onclick="alert('show this message on click')"`
-  2. using dot notation
+  - using dot notation
     `document.getElementById('blah').onclick=function(){alert('show this message on click');}`
-  3. using addEventListener()
+  - using addEventListener()
   - it allows us to check for multiple events in a single call (aka event propagation)
   - and events can be triggered via non DOM objects (i.e. write your own events)
   - it is not supported by IE 8 or lower (you have to use an if statement to check for the other one)